Mazatlán: The Malecón of Mazatlán

+Politics

-In the municipality of Mazatlán, there exist two electoral preferences.
+In the municipality of Mazatlán, two electoral preferences exist.
 While the inhabitants of the receiverships, police stations, and other villages in the municipality continue voting traditionally for the Institutional Revolutionary Party (PRI), this phenomenon is changing within the city.

 Mazatlán has traditionally been governed by municipal leaders from the ruling Institutional Revolutionary Party.
-During the municipal elections of 1989, Rice Humberto García (1990-1992) won the municipal presidency as a candidate for the National Action Party (PAN).
-However, the Institutional Revolutionary Party regained the municipality during the elections of 1992, when Martin Gavica Garduño (1993-1995) won the leadership.
-Alejandro Camacho Mendoza reclaimed the municipality for his party, PAN, for the 1996-1998 period, and Alejandro Higuera Osuna held it for the 1999–2001 term.
+During the municipal elections of 1989, Humberto Rice García (1990–1992) won the municipal presidency as a candidate for the National Action Party (PAN).
+However, the Institutional Revolutionary Party regained the municipality during the elections of 1992, when Martin Gavica Garduño (1993–1995) won the leadership.
+Alejandro Camacho Mendoza reclaimed the municipality for his party, PAN, for the 1996–1998 period, and Alejandro Higuera Osuna held it for the 1999–2001 term.

-In the 2002-2004 elections, both the National Action Party and the Institutional Revolutionary Party (PRI) were defeated by the Labour Party candidate, Jorge Alberto Rodriguez Pasos.
+In the 2002–2004 elections, both the National Action Party and the Institutional Revolutionary Party (PRI) were defeated by the Labour Party candidate, Jorge Alberto Rodriguez Pasos.
 However, a few months after taking the oath of mayor, Rodriguez Pasos was deposed by the State Congress after being charged for domestic violence, in which his own wife accused him.
 His place was taken by Gerardo Ramirez Rosete, from the same party.
 Shortly thereafter, in a move seen as a ruse of the PRI state government, he was replaced by Ricardo Ramírez González, a member of the Institutional Revolutionary Party.

-In the 2005-2007 elections, Alejandro Higuera Osuna from PAN won the municipal presidency and held it until June 2007, when he resigned to contest the election for local deputy; on the 12th of that month, he was replaced by Isaac Lopez Arregui.
+In the 2005–2007 elections, Alejandro Higuera Osuna from PAN won the municipal presidency and held it until June 2007, when he resigned to contest the election for local deputy; on the 12th of that month, he was replaced by Isaac Lopez Arregui.

-In the 2008-2010 elections, the Institutional Revolutionary Party regained the town with its candidate Jorge Abel Lopez Sanchez.
+In the 2008–2010 elections, the Institutional Revolutionary Party regained the town with its candidate Jorge Abel Lopez Sanchez.

 Since April 2010, the town of Mazatlán has been ruled by both the Institutional Revolutionary Party (PRI) and the National Action Party, since the last mayoral election was won by PRI member Jorge Abel Lopez Sanchez, who defeated a former PAN and Petetista government (PT).
 That was the last time that Mazatlán has had a PRI government.

-In July 2010, in the election for Governor, Local, and Municipal Presidents' Deputies, the first loss occurred for the PRI governor of Sinaloa.
+In July 2010, in the election for Governor, Local, and Municipal presidents' Deputies, the first loss occurred for the PRI governor of Sinaloa.
 Mario López Valdez, former Sinaloa Senator and member of the PRI, was defeated.
 This ended the PRI hegemony in the state of Sinaloa.
 Another important event was the third choice Alejandro Higuera Osuna from PAN, who won the municipal presidency of Mazatlán.
 In addition, the PAN won a historic vote statewide.